 Soluble salts.
 Soluble salts are present in many soils and land management must consider the risk of salinisation.

 High sodium.
-Psodium occupies a large proportion of the cation exchange complexMany soils, particularly those with argillic horizons have high percentage sodium saturation of the exchange complex.
+Sodium occupies a large proportion of the cation exchange complex, particularly in Semiarid Soils with argillic horizons, ..

 Climate.
 Precipitation ranges from about 350 to 500 mm per year, with zero water surplus and a spring soil moisture deficit.